Call for Simone Veil Fellowship

-In 2020, Ludwig-Maximilians-Universität München (LMU) established a new research center: the Project House Europe (PHE), which seeks to promote cutting-edge research from around the world on the history of Europe during the 20th and 21st centuries.
+Project House Europe (PHE), Ludwig-Maximilians-Universität München, seeks to promote cutting-edge research from around the world on the history of Europe during the 20th and 21st centuries.

 In honor of the French jurist, politician, president of the European Parliament and Holocaust survivor Simone Veil, Project House Europe has set up a fellowship program for postdoctoral and senior scholars.
 The program especially welcomes researchers working across disciplines and striving to contribute to the public dialogue on the challenges Europe faces today.

-The Simone Veil Fellowship program supports outstanding scholars working on the history of Europe’s inner (dis-)entanglements and its place in the world since 1918.
+The fellowship program supports outstanding scholars working on the history of Europe’s inner (dis-)entanglements and its place in the world since 1918.
 PHE particularly welcomes applicants working on a major project examining forms of trans- and international cooperation and their crises.

-Simone Veil Fellows will be based in the heart of Munich at the Project House Europe and have no teaching obligation.
+Fellows will be based in the heart of Munich at the Project House Europe and have no teaching obligation.
 They are expected to spend their fellowship in residence, to work on a major project, and to participate actively in life at PHE, including a presentation of their work.
-The fellowship does not support field trips or archival research.
-Simone Veil fellowships can be granted for a period of one to three months.
-Fellowships may begin on 12 April 2021, or the first day of any of the following months; they end on or before 16 July 2021.
+Fellowships can be granted for a period of one to three months.
+Fellowships may begin on 17 April 2023, or the first day of any of the following months; they end on or before 21 July 2023.
 PHE offers time, guidance, and space for dialogue to conduct excellent research.
 We provide an office space and access to LMU’s facilities.
-The fellowship also covers economy travel to and from Munich, a monthly living allowance and an accommodation allowance.
+The fellowship entails a monthly living allowance and also covers economy travel to and from Munich.
 Health insurance and other social benefits are not part of the fellowship and remain the responsibility of the fellow.